 Certain credit card issuers allow you to use your credit card beyond the credit limit.
-However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ which may result in you incurring additional fees on your spends.
+However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ which may result in you incurring additional fees on your spending.

-Assume that you’ve applied for a credit card with a bank, after assessing your application and a multitude of factors, the bank approves your application for a credit card with a limit of ₹2 lakhs.
+Assume that you’ve applied for a credit card with a bank; after assessing your application and a multitude of factors, the bank approves your application for a credit card with a limit of ₹2 lakhs.
 By the end of the first month, you spend about ₹1.8 lakhs on your credit card, leaving you with an available credit card limit of just ₹20,000.

-Now, let’s say that you wish to use your credit card again for making purchases over the amount of ₹20,000.
+Now, let’s say that you wish to use your credit card again for purchases over the amount of ₹20,000.
 What do you do?
-Depending on the card issuer, either such transactions will be declined or you will be charged an over-limit fee and interest.
+Depending on the card issuer, such transactions will be declined or you will be charged an over-limit fee and interest.

 However, if you were to clear the outstanding dues of ₹1.8 lakhs, your credit limit would be restored to ₹2 lakhs, enabling you to use your card normally without incurring any penalties.